-Cackle Hatchery’s Ship Dates
+Chick Ship Dates

-We include multiple phone numbers with your order, so your local post office can call you as soon as your chicks arrive.
-It’s a good idea to also notify your carrier ahead of time that you are expecting chicks.
+We include multiple phone numbers with your order.
+That’s so your local post office can call you as soon as your chicks arrive.
+A good idea is to notify your carrier ahead of time when you are expecting chicks.

-Cackle Hatchery’s Store Pickup Dates
+Store Pickup Dates

 For the comfort and survival of your baby chicks, it is essential that you get them home by noon on either Wednesday or Friday.
-And they must go straight into your pre-tested and pre-warmed brooder.
+And they must go straight into your pretested and prewarmed brooder.
 Treat baby chicks picked up at the store the same way you would care for chicks shipped by mail.

-A lot of customers like to stop by Cackle Hatchery on Saturday.
-Although the selection of chicks is limited by Saturday, visitors to the store sometimes expect to find chicks in all of our 202 breeds available to take home that day.
+A lot of customers like to stop by Cackle Hatchery on a Saturday.
+But by then we typically have only a limited selection of chicks.
+Visitors sometimes expect to find chicks in all of our 202 breeds available to take home that day.
 To avoid disappointment, we emphasize that the chick selection is extremely limited on Saturdays.

 And that’s today’s news from the Cackle Coop!